Korana bridge killings: Karlovac County Court

 Karlovac's District Public Prosecutor formally filed criminal charges against Hrastov on 22 September 1991.
-Despite this, Hrastov was not immediately detained.
+Despite this, he was not immediately detained.
 Instead, he was reassigned to the town of Bjelovar, in northern Croatia.
-He served as a member of an elite anti-terrorist unit of the Bjelovar Police Department until 5 March 1992, when he was arrested amidst increasing media scrutiny of his actions.
-In September 1992, Hrastov was acquitted on all counts by the Karlovac County Court after a four-day trial.
+He served as a member of an elite anti-terrorist unit of the Bjelovar Police Department until 5 March 1992, when he was arrested amidst increasing media scrutiny.
+In September 1992, he was acquitted on all counts by the Karlovac County Court after a four-day trial.
 In its ruling, the court accepted Hrastov's claim that he had killed the reservists in self-defence.
 The decision was met with a standing ovation from all present in the courtroom.
 The Supreme Court of Croatia subsequently annulled the verdict and ordered a retrial, but no further legal action was taken against Hrastov for the duration of the war.
-On 7 July 1995, Hrastov was awarded the Order of Nikola Šubić Zrinski by Croatian president Franjo Tuđman for "heroic deeds in wartime".
-During Operation Storm, Hrastov allegedly served as the commander of a detention camp in the town of Ozalj, where ethnic Serb prisoners were subjected to torture.
+On 7 July 1995, he was awarded the Order of Nikola Šubić Zrinski by Croatian president Franjo Tuđman for "heroic deeds in wartime".
+During Operation Storm, Hrastov allegedly served as the commander of a detention camp in the town of Ozalj, where ethnic Serb prisoners were tortured.
 On 13 April 1996, he was named an honorary citizen of Karlovac by the Assembly of the Karlovac County Council.
 The decision was condemned by the Croatian Helsinki Committee.

 In 2000, Hrastov's retrial commenced before the Karlovac County Court.
-Widely regarded as a war hero in Karlovac, Hrastov enjoyed extensive support from local veterans' organizations during the proceedings against him.
+Widely regarded as a war hero in the town, he enjoyed extensive support from local veterans' organizations during the proceedings.
 In 2002, he was again found not guilty on all counts.
 The verdict was subsequently appealed to the Supreme Court, which again ordered a retrial, citing "serious procedural violations".
 The second retrial commenced in 2004 and was marked by multiple interruptions, including Hrastov's admission to a psychiatric facility.
 This retrial ultimately concluded with Hrastov once again being found not guilty of all charges.